How AI can improve your safety KPIs

 Although training is provided, the issue persists.
 After the training, the over-reaching reduces on the day shift but not on the night shift.

 Discussion with the workers reveals that the day supervisor supports the new practices, while the night supervisor prioritizes speed over safety.
-The CV provides the information you need to make the training more effective.
+The CV data gives you what you need to adjust coaching and supervision so the change sticks.

-This includes pointless activities or under-reporting of incidents to achieve the right numbers without making the workplace any safer or healthier.
+This includes pointless activities or under-reporting of incidents to hit a target without making the workplace safer.

-The good news is that computer vision enables the collection of meaningful and accurate KPIs that will support a proactive approach to OHS and behavioral safety.
+The good news is that computer vision enables the collection of meaningful and accurate KPIs that will support a proactive approach to OHS, OSHA compliance, and behavioral safety.

 Check Out Our Industry